[Latest version] Easy and delicious! Here's a summary of how to choose meal kits without making a mistake and a list of eight popular companies!

 1. It may be more expensive than cooking at home

-Meal kits can seem expensive for people who can buy ingredients cheaply in bulk or who can use up an entire head of vegetables,
+For people who can buy ingredients cheaply in bulk or who can use up an entire head of vegetables, meal kits can seem expensive.

 2. Delivery services may result in bulky trash

-packaging materials such as cardboard boxes and pouches tend to increase .
-If you use your own delivery service, you can expect some container collection and simple packaging, but if you use a nationwide refrigerated delivery service, you are more likely to have to re-deliver if you are not at home, and there will be more waste.
+the increased amount of packaging materials, such as cardboard boxes and pouches.
+With in-house delivery, you can expect some degree of container collection and minimal packaging, but if you use nationwide refrigerated delivery, redelivery is more likely if you are not home, and a lot of waste is generated.

 3. It may not be enough for people who like to season their food themselves

-While meal kits come with seasonings, making it less likely to go wrong, those who want to enjoy free-flowing arrangements may find them restrictive.
+Meal kits are less likely to fail because they come with seasonings, but those who want to enjoy customizing their meals may find them restrictive.

-If you want to fine-tune your meal to your own tastes, you'll need to be creative and choose a kit that isn't pre-seasoned.
+If you want to fine-tune the flavor to your liking, you'll need to choose a kit that is not seasoned.

 Summary: Save time and enjoy a variety of dishes with meal kits